F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module2/lab1.rst

 - OPTIONAL - Log on to splunk (logon details in the UDF documentation), navigate to your app and look under the 'Security - DDoS' tab for proactive mitigation.

-Task 1.2 - (Secops) Verify bot defense configuration and logs on the BIGIP
+Task 1.2 - (Secops) Verify bot defense configuration and logs on the BIG-IP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-while all of the logs are sent to splunk where they can be viewed by Dave, part of the lab is to verify the change on the BIGIP.
+while all of the logs are sent to splunk where they can be viewed by Dave, part of the lab is to verify the change on the BIG-IP.
 this task doesn't represents an actual step of the deployment. it is just for lab purpose
-log on to the dev bigip again, check the setting on the dos profile named rs_dosl7, verify that proactive bot defense is now enabled.
+log on to the dev BIG-IP again, check the setting on the dos profile named rs_dosl7, verify that proactive bot defense is now enabled.

 	|pbd-bigip-010|